startups · 15 May 2026

 SBIR and STTR are federal programs that help small business entrepreneurs advance their early-stage research and development projects.
 Both programs follow a similar timeline that includes Phase I and Phase II stages, with different funding support and solution maturity.
 Phase I supports proof of concept and feasibility, while Phase II funds R&D projects with proven potential.

 Although the grant size is limited, programs can provide additional funding for biomedical innovations that require additional funding to reach the marketplace.
-As for market areas, SBIR and STTR back different types of R&D projects, including those focused on medical devices, digital health tools, and biotech.
+As for market areas, SBIR and STTR support different types of R&D projects, including those focused on medical devices, digital health tools, and biotech.

 Elevate your digital product, elevate your funding